trustedanalytics-ng/platform-wiki/Platform-Deployment/platform_deployment_manual.md

 ###### dns

 List of external dns servers used in deployment.
+In isolated enviroment this variable can be disabled by setting `dns_isolation: True`

 Default: empty